GROW: 5 Simple Steps for Growing Garlic

 4) Garlic plays it cool.

 Garlic likes cool a cool environment throughout its life.
 But it doesn’t like extreme cold, either.
-After planting mulch with a 3-4 inch layer of straw.
+After planting mulch with a 3-4 inch layer of compost (best), aged manure (second best) or dried straw (easily available).
 This protects the garlic during winter extremes and will help maintain soil temperature in the spring and summer.

 5) The gardener’s mantra: water and weed.